What is the Difference Between Personal and Bodily Injury?

 However, the criminal court system is not necessarily designed to pay compensation to bodily injury victims.
 However, victims of bodily injury can actually file civil lawsuits against the person who caused their injury, regardless of whether or not the person faces criminal charges or is found guilty and convicted.

-If you or somebody you care about has been injured due to the careless, negligent, or intentional actions of another person, you need to speak to a skilled Washington personal injury lawyer for help as soon as possible.
+If you or somebody you care about has been injured due to the careless, negligent, or intentional actions of another person, you need to speak to a skilled Seattle personal injury lawyer for help as soon as possible.
 An attorney can examine your case, conduct a complete investigation, and help secure compensation for your losses.